curlsloth/NYU-HPC-4-newbies/README.md

 conda env create -f environment.yml
 ```

-However, this may not always work, as some packages installed on your local machine may be incompatible with HPC.
-In that case, you may want to loose some constrains on the package versions, take out some unnecessary packages.
+However, this may not always work, as some packages installed on your local machine may be incompatible on HPC.
+In that case, you may want to loose some constrains on the package versions, and/or exclude some unnecessary packages.

 > Follow this [instruction](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more details on how to manage conda environment.